jbstephens/dreamlets/replit.md

 - July 09, 2025.
 Removed guest notification component to eliminate friction for first story creation
 - July 09, 2025.
 Made logo/navbar text clickable to link to homepage always
 - July 09, 2025.
 Removed "AI" terminology throughout app - replaced with parent-friendly terms like "Personalized" and "Custom"
+- July 09, 2025.
+Added delightful loading modal with progress bar and kid-friendly messages like "Wrangling unicorns" and "Teaching dragons to dance" during story generation